firedancer-io/firedancer/book/guide/getting-started.md

 ### Prerequisites

-Firedancer must be built from source and requires the following,
+Firedancer must be built from source and currently only supports building and running on Linux.
+Firedancer requires a recent Linux kernel, at least v4.18.
+This corresponds to Ubuntu 20.04, Fedora 29, Debian 11, or RHEL 8.

  - GCC version 8.5 or higher.
 Only GCC version 11, 12, and 13 are
 supported and tested by the Firedancer developers.